Life, Menopause, Migraine

 “You hear a lot about hot flashes, but hot flashes are the least of it, totally inconsequential in every way: you get as hot as a steam iron at odd moments – so what?
 The media would have you believe that hot flashes are the single most significant symptom toward which you should direct your attention and businesses their products, but when I think of menopause I don’t think of hot flashes; I am not here to talk about hot flashes.” – Mary Ruefle

-It’s migraines so horrible that you pray to die.
+It’s migraines so bad you sometimes wish to die.

 Silhouette Photo of Woman